codefwd/Using-Burp-Suite-to-scan-a-public-testing-site-banking-webserver/README.md

 <img width="545" height="229" alt="5" src="https://github.com/user-attachments/assets/fee3c0e9-2629-460a-9317-4baa03e1437e" />

-The site map tab is empty at the moment, but it shows the construction of the website.
+The site map tab is empty at the moment, but it shows the construction of the website your testing.

 <img width="1595" height="739" alt="6" src="https://github.com/user-attachments/assets/3d60aeae-cd3b-4f89-a729-add03461f50a" />

 In the scope tab, this sets up the targets for testing.

-To include in my scope you select Add:
+To include in your scope you select Add:

 <img width="1062" height="676" alt="7" src="https://github.com/user-attachments/assets/0e9cc27a-4a10-42f9-9f04-6623a86eef8e" />